-- 8.1 Voluntary aided and free schools may require additional information which is not contained on the common application form and may relate to the church of which they are a member, or to the religious character of the school. - 8.2 In additional to the common application form each voluntary aided or free school may have their own supplementary information form for prospective applicants to complete.
-Details are provided in the school's own prospectus and these forms are to be returned direct to the schools. - 8.3 These supplementary forms are not application forms for admission to voluntary aided or free schools.
+- 8.1 Voluntary aided and free schools may require additional information which is not contained on the common application form and may relate to the church of which they are a member, or to the religious character of the school. - 8.2 In addition to the common application form each voluntary aided or free school may have its supplementary information form for prospective applicants to complete.
+Details are provided in the school's prospectus and these forms are to be returned directly to the schools. - 8.3 These supplementary forms are no application forms for admission to voluntary aided or free schools.
 The forms are considered an important part of the admission process as they are essential to enable these schools to apply their own criteria.
 Schools requiring additional information should make it very clear that receipt of such a form does not constitute an application. - 8.4 Parents who intend to express a preference or preferences for voluntary aided or free schools must follow the procedure set out below: - (a) All applications obtain a copy of the supplementary information form from the school(s) for which they intend to express a preference on the common application form.
-Schools may include this form in their prospectus pack; - (b) Reception intake and junior transfer complete and return the Common Application Form to Derby City Council by the 14 January 2021; return the supplementary information form(s) to the preferred voluntary aided/free school(s) by 14 January 2021. - (c) Secondary transfer complete and return the Common Application Form to Derby City Council by the 29 October 2021; return the supplementary information form(s) to the preferred voluntary aided/free school(s) 29 October 2021. - 8.5 The supplementary information provided by parents will be used by the school in applying their admission criteria.
-This information is in addition to the standard information supplied on the Common Application Form.
+Schools may include this form in their prospectus pack.

-- 8.6 Where the required supplementary information form is not submitted to the school in support of the Common Application Form, it may affect the consideration of the preference expressed by the governing body of that school. - 8.7 The completion and return of the supplementary information form does not guarantee a place at the school.
+- (b) Reception intake and junior transfer complete and return the Common Application Form to Derby City Council by 15 January 2023; return the supplementary information form(s) to the preferred voluntary aided/free school(s) by 15 January 2023. - (c) Secondary transfer complete and return the Common Application Form to Derby City Council by 31 October 2023; return the supplementary information form(s) to the preferred voluntary aided/free school(s) on 31 October 2023. - 8.5 The supplementary information provided by parents will be used by the school in applying their admission criteria.
+This information is in addition to the standard information supplied on the Common Application Form. - 8.6 Where the required supplementary information form is not submitted to the school in support of the Common Application Form, it may affect the consideration of the preference expressed by the governing body of that school. - 8.7 The completion and return of the supplementary information form do not guarantee a place at the school.